six-two/self-unzip.html/README.md

 ### HEAD

-- Removed textarea from `--copy-base64` due to page crashes / reloads with big payloads
+- Removed textarea from `--copy-base64` due to page crashes / reloads with big payloads.
+To get the textarea instead of the copy button, use the new `--show-base64` flag.

 ### Version 0.3.0